-LEADERSHIP &
+LEADERSHIP & TALENT

-The rapidly changing landscape continues to influence the roles and growth.
-Our long-term resiliency depends on a digital-ready and agile
+The rapidly changing landscape continues to influence the roles and skillsets required for our sustainable growth.
+Our long-term resiliency depends on a digital-ready and agile workforce.

-• Gaps in skills and knowledge within the workforce limit our ability to meet customer needs, thus impacting our performance and growth aspirations.
+Gaps in skills and knowledge within the workforce limit our ability to meet customer needs, thus impacting our performance and growth aspirations.